invenia/blog/_posts/2019-10-17-julialang-features-part-1.md

 end
 ```

-It is important to note that Casette is not baked into the compiler.
+It is important to note that Cassette is not baked into the compiler.
 `@generated` functions can return an `Expr` **or** a `CodeInfo`.
 We return a `CodeInfo` based on a modified version of one for a function argument.
 We can use `@code_lowered` to look up what the original `CondeInfo` would have been.